bio-tools/biohackathon2022/paper/paper.md

 # Introduction

 The Tools Ecosystem is a centralized repository for the open and transparent exchange of metadata about software tools and services in bioinformatics and life sciences.
-It serves as the foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services (bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench, Bioconda, WorkflowHub, usegalaxy.eu) and related resources outside of the ELIXIR Tools Platform (e.g. Bioschemas).
+It serves as a foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services: bio.tools [@usesDataFrom:Ison2019], BioContainers [@usesDataFrom:10.1093/bioinformatics/btx192], OpenEBench, Bioconda, WorkflowHub, usegalaxy.eu.
+It also includes a number of related resources outside of the ELIXIR Tools Platform (e.g. Debian Med, biii.eu).

-The goal of this project is to cross-compare and analyze the metadata centralized in the Tools Ecosystem to maintain high quality descriptions, together with the EDAM ontology [@providesDataFor:10.1093/bioinformatics/btt113] linked used for many annotations of these resources.
-In order to achieve these goals we need to design tools and processes that detect curation bottlenecks, perform rigorous data cross-validation, and generate detailed reporting about potential issues and actionable items.
+The goal of this project is to cross-compare and analyze the metadata centralized in the Tools Ecosystem, together with the EDAM ontology [@providesDataFor:10.1093/bioinformatics/btt113] links used for many annotations of these resources.
+Eventually, we expect to get a better understanding of these metadata and their relations, and improve them by designing tools and processes that detect curation bottlenecks, perform rigorous data cross-validation, and generate detailed reporting about potential issues and actionable items.

-We present here in a first section the results of these analyses, and in a second section the methods and approach we used, before to discuss potential perspectives for improved monitoring and curation of the Tools Ecosystem metadata and EDAM, as well as the insights to the .
+We present here in a first section the results of these analyses, and in a second section the methods and approach we used, before to discuss potential perspectives for improved monitoring and curation of the Tools Ecosystem metadata and EDAM.

 # Results and discussion

 ## EDAM usage in bio.tools

-For each section of the ontology (topic, operation, data, format) a nested pie plot displays the usage of concepts for annotating biotools entries.
-For each section a plot is displayed using the development version of EDAM and a another using the version 1.25 of EDAM.
-In the first, the new concepts are highleted as they are not available for annotation usage in bio.tools.
+These analyses assess the usage of EDAM concepts in bio.tools for each of its four sections, and evaluate first the proportion of the concepts used to annotate entries, and second relate their usage status to their suitability for annotation: some EDAM concepts, obsolete or auxiliairy, should not be used for annotations.

+This usage analysis has been performed each time with two versions of EDAM: the last stable release (1.25) currently used in bio.tools, and the current development version (commit hash: 38f21c1edf839efa5d957395f9495562cc7dc1f8): this allows to foresee the impact of the future release of EDAM on bio.tools annotations.

 **Vocab:**

 Obsolete concepts: concepts that were juged to be obsolete in a later version but are not deleted from the owl ontology file.
 They are marked as deprecated but can still be referenced with their URI.

-Auxiliary concepts: concepts annotated with the property "notRecommandedForAnnotation".
+Auxiliary concepts: concepts annotated with the property "notRecommendedForAnnotation".
 This concept are usually placeholders to organize other sub-concepts and should not be use to annotate

 Valid concepts: concepts which are neither deprecated, from the newest 1.26 development version (not implemented in bio.tools) nor auxiliary.